This is a gifted partnership

-Regis Stone Pans boast enhanced durability and strength surface.
+Regis Stone Pans boast enhanced durability and strong surface.
 They’re created with a unique specially formulated advanced hybrid coating, which absorbs heat quicker to speed-up cooking.
 This special coating is also non-stick, so you can cook without oils or fats and clean them very easily.

 Embellished with a beautiful rustic speckled finish, Regis Stone Pans will offer you years of faster, easier, more stylish cooking.

-- Ultra hard marble coating
+- Ultra-hard marble coating